 If downtime simply isn’t an option, then Coolsculpting may be the right procedure for you as recovery is instant.
 There may be some very mild discomfort experienced during the treatment, however, most consider Coolsculpting generally pain free.
 You can also go back to work, continue your daily activities or even exercise after the treatment.

 However, the trade-off for a shorter recovery is that the results can be less impressive.
 On average the amount of body fat reduction per area with Coolsculpting is 20%.
 Liposuction can result in reducing body fat by 80-100% and as such, patients only need one treatment.
 With the ability to remove small and large volumes of fat from different areas, the surgeon can be very precise when contouring the body during the liposuction procedure.

-Noticeable improvements will be seen in just one treatment of Coolsculpting, however if you’re looking for significant improvements you may need to undergo the procedure two or three times.
-This will require more of your time to carry out the additional procedures, whereas liposuction is done in the one day.
+Noticeable improvements will be seen in just one treatment of Coolsculpting, however, if you’re looking for significant improvements you may need to undergo the procedure two or three times.
+This will require more of your time to carry out the additional procedures, whereas liposuction is done on the one day.